AlexandreStang/2023_randomovie/README.md

 1. Create an account on TheMovieDB and request an API key
 2. Create an .env file in the root of the project with the following (replace * with your own key):
    `REACT_APP_API_KEY = ?api_key=*`
-3. Install all dependencies with `npm install`
+3. Navigate into the project's directory and install all dependencies with `npm install`
 4. Run the project locally with `npm start`

 Use `npm run build` to build the app for production inside the `builder` folder